-Iron is a vital mineral for our body to function properly.
+Iron is a vital mineral for our bodies to function correctly.
 Our body needs it to help transport oxygen throughout the body.

 Vitamin C helps improve our body’s absorption of iron from the food we eat.

-It helps our body covert iron from plant-based sources into a form that’s easily absorbed by the body .
+It helps our body convert iron from plant-based sources into a form that’s easily absorbed by the body .